TheGoldenEye/polka-store/README.md

 **startBlock:** The first block in the chain to be scanned.
 The standard values refer to the blocks with the first transactions.
 If the database is empty, the block scan starts at this block, if not, at the last block stored in the database.

+### 3.2 Copy example database

+If you do not want to start from scratch, you can copy the databases from the data/example directory to the data directory.
+The program will continue scanning the blockchain from the last block in the database.
+If the data directory is empty, the database is created and the blockchain is scanned from the beginning.

 ## 4 Running

+### 4.1 Compile Typescript

 Now you have to build the code (compile typescript to javascript)

 ``` bash
 yarn build
 ```

+### 4.2 Start program

 **One** of the following commands starts the tool, collecting data from the **given** chain: